 Doctors won't prescribe antibiotics for coughs because they don't work against viruses.

-If your cough has lasted longer than two weeks, seek medical advice.
+If your cough has lasted longer than 3 weeks, seek medical advice.

 Cough medicine: Lack of evidence